 - Extended Abstracts and Poster Abstracts (for poster and panel submissions; 1-2 pgs.)

-All authors who receive acceptance of their proposal can submit to the peer-reviewed conference proceedings.
+All authors who receive acceptance of their proposal are strongly encouraged to submit to the peer-reviewed conference proceedings.
 After notification of acceptance, full-length papers and extended abstracts will then be reviewed and sent back to authors for final edits and ACM formatting.
 Authors will then re-submit papers and abstracts as “camera-ready” submissions.
 Papers and extended abstracts will be published in the Conference Proceedings and in the ACM Digital Library.
-SIGDOC will be leading webinars for authors on the LaTex formatting of the proceedings.
-For examples of previous work published in the proceedings, please see the conference website.

 Proposals should not exceed 500 words and should include the following: